Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: System Model

 \section{System Model}

 We consider a system composed of a multiple base stations (BS) with multiple transmit (i.e., downlink) and a single receive (i.e., uplink) antenna.
-Let there be $M$ transmit antennas.
+Let there be $M_T$ transmit antennas per BS.
 UEs are independently scattered in the service areas of these BSs and are in motion defined by a trajectory.
+Let the set $\mathcal{B}$ be defined as the set of BSs that cover the entire service area.

-The received signal of the $i$-th UE on the $b$-th beam for a given subcarrier is therefore given by:
+The received signal of the $i$-th UE on the $b$-th beam from the serving BS for a given subcarrier is therefore given by: